pweil-/kubernetes/docs/proposals/security-context-constraints.md

 that an admission controller may inspect the user info made available in the context to retrieve and appropriate set of security context constraints for validation.

-The appropriate set of security context constraints is defined as the set of security context constraints that the user has references to the user, the default set of constraints for the user type, and any security context constraints that they are allowed to reference via a service account.
+The appropriate set of security context constraints is defined as all of the security context constraints available that have reference to the user or groups that the user belongs to.

 Admission will use the SecurityContextConstraintsAllocator to ensure that any requests for a specific security context constraint setting or to generate settings using the following approach:

 **Pod with referenced service account**

-1. Ensure that the user has permissions to reference the service account.
+1. First, ensure that the user has the ability to use the security context constraints of the service account.
+This can be accomplished by finding the intersection of allowed constraints between the user and the service account.
+If none exists then the user does not have permissions to run as the service account.
-2. Retrieve the service account's security context constraints.
-3. Ask the SecurityContextConstraintsAllocator to create the security context.
+2. Ask the SecurityContextConstraintsAllocator to create the security context.
 The allocator will not overwrite fields already set in the container.
-4. Validate that the generated SecurityContext falls within the boundaries of the security context constraints and accept or reject the pod.
+3. Validate that the generated SecurityContext falls within the boundaries of the security context constraints and accept or reject the pod.

-**Pods with no service account**
+**Pods with no service account and pods who's service account does not match the requested privileges**

-1. Create a union of the user level permissions in the constraints.
-This is the highest level under which they can create a pod if they are not referencing a service account.
-2. Ask the SecurityContextConstraintsAllocator to create the security context
+1. Retrieve all security context constraints available for use by the user.
+2. Loop through the constraints to ensure that any requests on the pod fall within an allowed security context constraint.
+This constraint is what will be used in subsequent steps.
+If no acceptable constraint is found then reject the pod.
-3. Ask the SecurityContextConstraintsAllocator to create the security context.
+2. Ask the SecurityContextConstraintsAllocator to create the security context.
 The allocator will not overwrite fields already set in the container.
-4. Validate that the generated SecurityContext falls within the boundaries of the security context constraints and accept or reject the pod.
+3. Validate that the generated SecurityContext falls within the boundaries of the security context constraints and accept or reject the pod.

+Note on validation:  Since a user may have more than one security context constraint that they are allowed to use validation should take place in two steps.

+1. Soft Validation: Ensure that any requests on the pod fall within the constraint.
+If a field like RunAsUser is set then the strategy should ensure that it falls within the bounds of acceptable values.
+If the field is not set then validation should assume that the field will be set by the `CreateSecurityConstraints` call.
+2. Hard Validation: If any field is not set to an acceptable value then fail validation.

 #### Creation of a Security Context Based on Security Context Constraints